michaelschaub/michaelschaub.github.io/publications.md

     <td><b>BibTeX</b>:
         <pre>
 @inproceedings{Loveland2023,
-    author = {Donald Loveland and Jiong Zhu and Mark Heimann and Benjamin Fish and Michael T Schaub and Danai Koutra}, title = {On Performance Discrepancies Across Local Homophily Levels in Graph Neural Networks}, booktitle = {Learning on Graphs 2023},
+    author = {Loveland, Donald and Zhu, Jiong and Heimann, Mark and Fish, Benjamin and Schaub, Michael T and Koutra, Danai}, editor = {Villar, Soledad and Chamberlain, Benjamin}, title = {On Performance Discrepancies Across Local Homophily Levels in Graph Neural Networks}, booktitle = {Proceedings of the Second Learning on Graphs Conference}, publisher = {PMLR},
            year = {2023},
+           volume = {231},
+           pages = {6:1--6:30},
            url = {https://arxiv.org/abs/2306.05557v3}
 }
     </pre></td>
 </tr>
 <tr id="Hoppe2023" class="entry">
-    <td> [12] Hoppe, J. &amp; Schaub, M.T.
-(2023), <i>"Representing Edge Flows on Graphs via Sparse Cell Complexes"</i>, In Learning on Graphs 2023., November, 2023.
+    <td> [13] Hoppe, J. &amp; Schaub, M.T.
+(2023), <i>"Representing Edge Flows on Graphs via Sparse Cell Complexes"</i>, In Proceedings of the Second Learning on Graphs Conference., November, 2023.
+Vol. 231, pp. 1:1-1:22.
+PMLR.
         <p class="infolinks">[<a href="javascript:toggleInfo('Hoppe2023','abstract')">Abstract</a>] [<a href="javascript:toggleInfo('Hoppe2023','comment')">Comment</a>]  [<a href="javascript:toggleInfo('Hoppe2023','bibtex')">BibTeX</a>] [<a href="https://arxiv.org/abs/2309.01632" target="_blank">URL</a>]</p>
     </td>
 </tr>
 <tr id="abs_Hoppe2023" class="abstract noshow">
     <td><b>Abstract</b>: Obtaining sparse, interpretable representations of observable data is crucial in many machine learning and signal processing tasks.
 For data representing flows along the edges of a graph, an intuitively interpretable way to obtain such representations is to lift the graph structure to a simplicial complex: The eigenvectors of the associated Hodge-Laplacian, respectively the incidence matrices of the corresponding simplicial complex then induce a Hodge decomposition, which can be used to represent the observed data in terms of gradient, curl, and harmonic flows.
-In this paper, we generalize this approach to cellular complexes and introduce the cell inference optimization problem, i.e., the problem of augmenting the observed graph by a set of cells, such that the eigenvectors of the associated Hodge Laplacian provide a sparse, interpretable representation of the observed edge flows on the graph.
+In this paper, we generalize this approach to cellular complexes and introduce the flow representation learning problem, i.e., the problem of augmenting the observed graph by a set of cells, such that the eigenvectors of the associated Hodge Laplacian provide a sparse, interpretable representation of the observed edge flows on the graph.
 We show that this problem is NP-hard and introduce an efficient approximation algorithm for its solution.
-Experiments on real-world and synthetic data demonstrate that our algorithm outperforms current state-of-the-art methods while being computationally efficient.</td>
+Experiments on real-world and synthetic data demonstrate that our algorithm outperforms state-of-the-art methods with respect to approximation error, while being computationally efficient.</td>
 </tr>
 <tr id="rev_Hoppe2023" class="comment noshow">
     <td><b>Comment</b>: Best paper Award</td>